 I was born a Capricorn (please don’t judge me), but the Sun was in the middle of Sagittarius when I was born.

 As a professor emeritus of astronomy, I am often asked about the difference between astrology and astronomy.
 The practice of astrology, which predicts one’s fate and fortune based on the positions of the Sun, Moon, stars and planets, dates back to ancient times.
 It was intermingled with the science of astronomy back then ” in fact, many astronomers of old made scientific observations that are valuable even today.
-But once Copernicus, Kepler and Galileo realized the planets orbit the Sun, rather than the Earth, and Newton discovered the physical laws behind their behavior, astrology and astronomy split, never to be reunited.
+But once Copernicus, Kepler and Galileo realised the planets orbit the Sun, rather than the Earth, and Newton discovered the physical laws behind their behaviour, astrology and astronomy split, never to be reunited.